 For example, look at the Somali sentence “waan cunaa” (I eat).
 “Waan” is the verbal pronoun, marking the subject as “I.” The sentence could also be written as “anigu waan cunaa,” which would literally translate as “as for me, I eat.”
 But, the “anigu” is optional, so “waan cunaa” alone is perfectly correct.

 This structure is quite common across African languages.
-In Amharic, you could say እኔ እበላለሁ (with both subjects) or simply እበላለሁ (with only the verbal pronoun).
+In Amharic, the present tense verb conjugation for “I eat” could be እኔ እበላለሁ (with both subjects) or simply እበላለሁ (with only the verbal pronoun).
 In Zulu, you could say “mina ngiyadla” (with both subjects) or simply “ngiyadla” (with only the verbal pronoun).

 So, this is another element of basic Somali grammar which baffled me for a few hours, and then became perfectly clear when I remembered the grammar of other languages.